-Her voluntary work with teenagers in church youth groups over many years, coupled with her experience of leading long term Forest School programmes with young autistic people, convinced her that nature connection, a sense of belonging and agency, are needed more than ever.
+Her voluntary work with teenagers in church youth groups over many years, coupled with her experience of leading long term Forest School programmes with young autistic people, convinced her that nature connection, a sense of belonging and agency, was needed more than ever.

 Vaughn is often to be seen running or walking on the Berkshire Downs with his canine sidekicks, Neville and Jumble.